winson1990/electron/docs/api/protocol.md

 </body>
 ```

+Registering a scheme as standard will allow access to files through the
+[FileSystem API][file-system-api].
+Otherwise the renderer will throw a security
+error for the scheme.

+By default web storage apis (localStorage, sessionStorage, webSQL, indexedDB, cookies)
-So if you want to register a custom protocol to replace the `http` protocol, you
+are disabled for non standard schemes.
+So in general if you want to register a
-have to register it as standard scheme:
+custom protocol to replace the `http` protocol, you have to register it as a standard scheme:

 ```javascript
 const {app, protocol} = require('electron')